 Are you planning on driving in the UAE?
 Or maybe you’re thinking about importing your own four-wheeled pride and joy?
 You will need to research the motoring law in your new home before you get behind the wheel.
-Every country has their own motoring laws and important restrictions; so read up on how the UAE differs from your home country.
+Every country has its own motoring laws and restrictions; so read up on how the UAE differs from your home country.
 Check out our Guide to driving in the United Arab Emirates for more information.

 Take care of your pet

-If you are planning on relocating to the UAE with a four-legged family member, it is essential that you know the requirements on importing pets.
+If you are planning on relocating to the UAE with a four-legged family member, it is essential that you know the requirements for importing pets.
 The Emirates has certain restrictions on the importation of pets and animals that you may not be used to.
 Therefore, it is important that you prepare for the move well ahead of time.
 This will give you plenty of time to get all the required documents in order to avoid any delays or disappointment in the long run.